sampanacharya/keras-vgg/README.md

 # VGG
-Simple VGG architecutre in Keras/Tensorflow for Image Classification
+VGG architecutre built from scratch in Keras/Tensorflow for Image Classification